QuantEcon/cbc_2024/source_files/wednesday/inventory_dynamics_jax.md

 ## Cross-sectional distributions

-Let’s look at the marginal distribution $ \psi_T $ of $ X_T $ for some fixed $ T $.

-The probability distribution $ \psi_T $ is the time $ T $ distribution of firm
-inventory levels implied by the model.

-We will approximate this distribution by

-1. fixing $ n $ to be some large number, indicating the number of firms in the simulation,
-1. fixing $ T $, the time period we are interested in,
-1. generating $ n $ independent draws from some fixed distribution $ \psi_0 $ that gives the
-  initial cross-section of inventories for the $ n $ firms, and
-1. shifting this distribution forward in time $ T $ periods, updating each firm
-  $ T $ times via the dynamics described above (independent of other firms).

-We will then visualize $ \psi_T $ by histogramming the cross-section.
+Let's simulate the inventories of a cross-section of firms.

-We will use the following code to update the cross-section of firms by one period.
+We will use the following code to update the cross-section by one period.

 ```{code-cell} ipython3
 :hide-output: false